aptos-labs/aptos-core/developer-docs-site/docs/tutorials/first-transaction.md

   <TabItem value="typescript" label="Typescript">

 :::tip See the full example
-See [`transfer-coin`](https://github.com/aptos-labs/aptos-core/blob/main/ecosystem/typescript/sdk/examples/typescript/transfer_coin.ts) for the complete code as you follow the below steps.
+See the Typescript [`transfer-coin`](https://github.com/aptos-labs/aptos-core/blob/main/ecosystem/typescript/sdk/examples/typescript/transfer_coin.ts) for the complete code as you follow the below steps.
 :::
   </TabItem>
   <TabItem value="python" label="Python">

 :::tip See the full example
-See [`transfer-coin`](https://github.com/aptos-labs/aptos-core/blob/main/ecosystem/python/sdk/examples/transfer-coin.py) for the complete code as you follow the below steps.
+See the Python [`transfer-coin`](https://github.com/aptos-labs/aptos-core/blob/main/ecosystem/python/sdk/examples/transfer-coin.py) for the complete code as you follow the below steps.
 :::
   </TabItem>
   <TabItem value="rust" label="Rust">

 :::tip See the full example
-See [`transfer-coin`](https://github.com/aptos-labs/aptos-core/blob/main/sdk/examples/transfer-coin.rs) for the complete code as you follow the below steps.
+See the Rust [`transfer-coin`](https://github.com/aptos-labs/aptos-core/blob/main/sdk/examples/transfer-coin.rs) for the complete code as you follow the below steps.
 :::
   </TabItem>
 </Tabs>

-### Step 4.1: Initializing the Clients
+### Step 4.1: Initializing the clients

 In the first step, the `transfer-coin` example initializes both the REST and faucet clients.